baobabsoluciones/cornflow/libs/core/README.rst

 By default, two endpoints are created:

-- A global endpoint, with three methods:
+- A global endpoint, with two methods:
     - :code:`get()`, that returns all the element of the table.
     - :code:`post(**kwargs)`, that adds a new row to the table.
-- A detail endpoint, with three methods:
+- A detail endpoint, with four methods:
     - :code:`get(idx)`, that returns the entry with the given id.
     - :code:`put(idx, **kwargs)`, that updates the entry with the given id with the given data.
     - :code:`patch(idx, **kwargs)` that patches the entry with the given id with the given oatch.
     - :code:`delete(idx)`, that deletes the entry with the given id.
+- A bulk endpoint, with two methods:
+    - :code:`post(**kwargs)`, that adds several new rows to the table.
+    - :code:`put(**kwargs)`, that adds or updates several rows in the table.

 If one or several of those methods are not necessary, the option :code:`--remove-methods` or :code:`-r` allows to not generate some of those methods.